richtr/guessLanguage.js/README.md

       });
     </script>

-You can use this library in a Node.js project as follows (npm package coming soon!):
+You can use this library in a Node.js project.
+This library is available as an npm package:

+    sudo npm install -g guesslanguage

+Using this library in a Node.js project can be done as follows:

     var guessLanguage = require('./lib/guessLanguage');